filepress/filepress/docs/intro.md

 }
 ```

-## Modes and themes
+## Frames and themes

-*Modes* are what we call a using of filepress.
+*Frames* are what we call a using of filepress.
 An arranging of transforms if you so will.

-Filepress provides a simple default mode to generate a blog.
-Other modes can be installed via npm.
-Modes are encouraged to be published as fp-mode-[mode name].
-Modes should export any transforms they are using to the outside. (not yet sure about a best practice here)
+Filepress provides a simple default Frame to generate a blog.
+Other Frames can be installed via npm.
+Frames are encouraged to be published as fp-Frame-[Frame name].
+Frames should export any transforms they are using to the outside. (not yet sure about a best practice here)

 Themes or templates are in a way just another transform but one that will be more present to our users.
-A Mode may provide a standard theme to go with it and usually a theme will have a specific mode it is made for as data needed by the theme needs to be generated thus the right transforms need to be present.
-However it could be thinkable that a theme works for multiple modes or that a mode has multiple themes.
+A Frame may provide a standard theme to go with it and usually a theme will have a specific Frame it is made for as data needed by the theme needs to be generated thus the right transforms need to be present.
+However it could be thinkable that a theme works for multiple Frames or that a Frame has multiple themes.

 ## Recommended reading